heristop/gutenku/packages/front/content/2026-01-13-gutenguess-daily-literary-puzzle.en.md

 ## 🏆 The Challenge

 Each haiku is built from phrases extracted from a single classic book.
-The words are real, pulled directly from Shakespeare, Austen, Dickens, and other public domain works.
+The words are authentic, pulled directly from Shakespeare, Austen, Dickens, and other public domain works.

 Can you recognize the source from just 17 syllables?